Research

 Applying psychology to technology design

 I specialise in applying concepts from psychology and cognitive science to the design of automated systems and decision support.
-These concepts include cognitive biases, emotion regulation theories, metacognition, and behaviour change theories.
+Key topics include cognitive biases, emotion regulation theories, metacognition, and behaviour change theories.

 “Technology design” means the whole system architecture, not just “user experience” or “web or app design” (although they are important).
 The design includes the processes and data behind the user experience.
 For example: What data is collected and how?
 What data analysis processes are applied?
 What algorithms (if any) are used to decide what information is presented to the user?